 You can declare a single package to be applicable to multiple target device families

 Windows App Certification Kit

-When you create app packages to submit to Partner Center through Visual Studio, the Create App Packages wizard will prompt you to run the Windows App Certification Kit against the packages that get created.
-In order to have a smooth submission process to the Store, it's best to verify that the Windows App Certification Kit tests pass against your app on your local machine before submitting them to the Store.
-Running the Windows App Certification Kit on a remote HoloLens is not currently supported.
+When you create app packages to submit to Partner Center through Visual Studio, the Create App Packages wizard prompts you to run the Windows App Certification Kit against the packages that get created.
+To have a smooth submission process to the Store, it's best to verify that the local copy of your app passes the Windows App Certification Kit tests before submitting them to the Store.
+Running the Windows App Certification Kit on a remote HoloLens isn't currently supported.

 Run on all targeted device families

 The Windows Universal Platform allows you to create a single application that runs across all of the Windows 10 device families.
 However, it doesn't guarantee that Universal Windows apps will just work on all device families.
-Before you choose to make your app available on HoloLens or any other Windows 10 target device family, it's important that you test the app on each of those device families to ensure a good experience.
+It's important to test your app on each of your chosen device families to ensure a good experience.

-If you are submitting a mixed reality app that is based on a Unity project, please see this video first.
+If you're submitting a Mixed Reality app that is based on a Unity project, see this video first.

-In general, submitting a Windows Mixed Reality app that works on HoloLens and/or immersive headsets is just like submitting any UWP app to the Microsoft Store.
-Once you've created your app by reserving its name, you should follow the UWP submission checklist.
+In general, submitting a Windows Mixed Reality app that works on HoloLens or immersive headsets is just like submitting any UWP app to the Microsoft Store.
+Once you've created your app by reserving its name, follow the UWP submission checklist.

-One of the first things you'll do is select a category and sub-category for your mixed reality experience.
-It's important that you choose the most accurate category for your app so that we can merchandise your application in the right Store categories and ensure it shows up using relevant search queries.
-Listing your VR title as a game will not result in better exposure for your app, and may prevent it from showing up in categories that are more fitting and less crowded.
+One of the first things you'll do is select a category and subcategory for your Mixed Reality experience.
+It's important that you choose the most accurate category for your app.
+Categories help merchandise your application in the right Store categories and ensure it shows up using relevant search queries.
+Listing your VR title as a game won't result in better exposure for your app, and may prevent it from showing up in categories that are more fitting and less crowded.

 - In the Product declarations section under Properties.